What we know about foster carers

-“I’ve been there with children when you’re just meeting the basic needs, and you’re doing what you think they need, but you’ve taken on their trauma, and actually you can’t cope with that as well as looking after this person, so we’ve put a lid on it.
+I’ve been there with children when you’re just meeting the basic needs, and you’re doing what you think they need, but you’ve taken on their trauma, and actually you can’t cope with that as well as looking after this person, so we’ve put a lid on it.
 We can’t take any more in that glass, so you literally are protecting yourself.
 Most foster carers felt that the social work professionals supporting them did not generally have the appropriate knowledge and understanding of issues of attachment and trauma, its effects on children and the challenges of caring.
-As a result, the support provided did not meet their needs.”
+As a result, the support provided did not meet their needs.

-So why don’t families just move to a more supportive and trauma informed service?
+Why don’t families just move to a more supportive and trauma informed service?

-I love the description used by Figley, he states “We have not been directly exposed to the trauma scene, but we hear the story told with such intensity, or we hear similar stories so often, or we have the gift and curse of extreme empathy and we suffer.
+We like particularly how Figley describes how secondary trauma occurs, he states “We have not been directly exposed to the trauma scene, but we hear the story told with such intensity, or we hear similar stories so often, or we have the gift and curse of extreme empathy and we suffer.
 We feel the feelings of our clients (children).
 We experience their fears.
 We dream their dreams.
 Eventually, we lose a certain spark of optimism, humour and hope.
 We tire.
 We aren’t sick, but we aren’t ourselves.”

 This we hold true in our foster families and social workers who are empathic and sensitive to traumatised children.
 It should be spoken about and to not do so is damaging to foster carers health and wellbeing and ultimately the children they foster.

-“Foster carers also attributed lack of support to individual social workers’ lack of respect and empathy, which resulted in the carers not being trusted, their expertise being ignored and a lack of partnership working.
-Many foster carers also talked about social workers wanting to ‘solve’ problems rather than simply listening and being empathic, and this is not what they needed”
+In the research carried out for a fostering service by Bristol University, they found “Foster carers also attributed lack of support to individual social workers’ lack of respect and empathy, which resulted in the carers not being trusted, their expertise being ignored and a lack of partnership working.
+Many foster carers also talked about social workers wanting to ‘solve’ problems rather than simply listening and being empathic, and this is not what they needed”.

 What we know about our social workers is that they too need empathic listening and supervision that supports them with the trauma that they work with.
 We end up otherwise in a cycle of all the professionals replicating the chaos of the families from where the children may have come, this manifests as blame, criticism and harsh judgements being made on other professionals.